 Phase Out The Old

 Any World Cup cycle—whether successful or disastrous—serves as the end of the road for many of the players by simple virtue of their age, and that’s especially true this time around, since Qatar doesn’t kick off until late November 2022.
-Those extra five months don’t mean a whole lot, but for some players it means they’ll tick over one extra birthday, and it drives home just how old some of our key players from this cycle will be by then.
-Here’s how old some of those players will be in ’22:
+Those extra five months don’t mean a whole lot, but for some players it means they’ll tick over one extra birthday, and it drives home just how old some of our key figures from this cycle will be by then.
+Here’s how old some of them will be in ’22:

 Thiago Silva (38)